domizai/Result/README.md

-# Result Type for Error Handling
+# A Java Result Type for Error Handling

-The `Result` type, which is returned instead of thrown exceptions, offers a structured way to handle potential errors in your methods.
-A `Result` can either be of the concrete type `Ok` (containing a successful return value) or `Err` (containing an error message if the method call has failed).
+The `Result` monad offers a structured way to handle potential errors in your methods, replacing the need to throw exceptions.
+A `Result` can be either `Ok`, containing a successful return value, or ?`Err`, containing an error message if the method call fails.

 ## Motivation

-Using unchecked exceptions poses the risk of errors remaining unhandled and potentially causing a program crash, as `try-catch` clauses are optional and can easily be ignored or forgotten.
-The `Result` type enforces handling of potential errors, leading to more robust and maintainable code.
+Exceptions are generally considered expensive.
+In addition, `try-catch` clauses are combersome and unsuitable for flow control.
+The `Result` type avoids this overhead while enforcing error handling, resulting in more robust and maintainable code.

-## Examples
+## Basic Example

 ```java
 import static result.Result.Ok;